 Attention Realtors & Lenders: Flood zone determinations outside the digital Flood Insurance Rate Maps (dFIRMs), requires research and will take longer to process.
 Please email your request(s) in a timely manner.
 If you require a formal written request, please complete the Flood Determination Letter form.

-Title 15 is the FNSB flood plain management ordinance.
+Title 15 is the Fairbanks North Star Borough (FNSB) floodplain management ordinance.
 New construction or other development in the special flood hazard areas of the borough requires a Floodplain Permit.
-One of the principal concerns is that new construction is elevated to the proper height in order to minimize flood loss.
+One of the principal concerns is that new construction is elevated to the proper height in order to minimize flood loss as shown below.

 The borough joined the NFIP in 1969 and remains committed to increasing the overall awareness of flood hazards in the FNSB and to improving permitting compliance for new construction occurring in the floodplain.

-These statistics illustrate why it is important for the borough to continue monitoring new development in the floodplain by ensuring construction standards are met.
-Without such monitoring and regulatory oversight, the NFIP policies noted above would not be possible.
-In addition, mortgage financing would be difficult, if not impossible, for any properties located in a flood hazard area because of the lender’s requirement for flood insurance.
+It is important for the borough to continue monitoring new development in the floodplain by ensuring construction standards are met.
+Without such monitoring and regulatory oversight, the NFIP policies noted would not be possible.
+In addition, mortgage financing would be difficult, if not impossible, for any properties located in a flood hazard area because of the lender's requirement for flood insurance.